Dipartimento di Lingue e Letterature Straniere e Culture Moderne

 First-year past papers and Dictation Practice

 As for the old dictations, as well as the audio files, there are the transcripts and a pdf file with indications on how the dictation is assessed.
-The new vocabulary list based on the textbook, On Point can be downloaded here
+The vocabulary list based on the textbook, On Point can be downloaded here

-It contains hundreds of listening exercises that help to develop listening skills and as well as broadening vocabulary.
+BBC 6-minute English containing hundreds of listening exercises that help to develop listening skills and as well as broadening vocabulary.
 The activities are easy to access and relatively short.

 If you sign up for a Lettorato you are expected to attend regularly, do homework that is assigned and also do additional self-study work.